atomate/quick-server-backup/README.md

 Overview
 -------------

-This is a quick bash script to backup all your websites and databases from a single serve to a remote FTP location.
+This is a quick bash script to backup all your websites files and `mysql` databases from a single serve to a remote `FTP` location.

 Requirements
 -------------

-To use this script you will need ssh access to the server and access to an FTP.
+To use this script you will need `ssh` access to the server and access to an `FTP`.

 - SSH access to server with ability to use cron
 - FTP location to store backups